spmcv/HelloContext/README.md

 ## TODO

-- [ ] Use `configure_file()` to synchronize project version with the `.manifest` JSON file.
-- [ ] Define a Cmake `option` to specify if the project is a script or add-in.
-The option would then be referenced by `configure_file()` to:
+- [ ] auto-generate a header/source file defining the entry points based on script or add-in option
-   * Auto generate a header file defining the entry points
+- [ ] auto-generate a header file defining support for resource folder
-   * Modify the `.manifest` JSON file to reflect the changes
-- [ ] Check if the CMake source directory is located in the default location for an script or add-in.
-If not, configure the `INSTALL` command to install the shared library and `.manifest` in the appropriate directory (based upon the option defined previously).

 [1]: https://autodeskfusion360.github.io/